-- 32 Under the Proposed Action, the trapping and transport of adult fish would not directly affect - 33 competition for food and habitat.
-The amount of prey for resident fish in the blocked area would - 34 not change as a result of the passing of adult salmon because Pacific Chinook and sockeye cease - 35 feeding during their spawning migration.
-A temporary, increase in competition for zooplankton - 36 would occur in localized portions of the blocked area where juveniles are released.
-Competition for - 37 zooplankton would dissipate as juvenile disperse from the release location.
-An increase in salmon - 38 carcasses in the blocked area would increase the abundance of nutrients and potential food for - 39 primary consumers that would begin to offset competition for zooplankton over the long-term. - 40 Upon the release of salmon, the effects on competition between resident fish and introduced - salmonids for food and habitat would be the same as described under the Research Studies section.
+Under the Proposed Action, the trapping and transport of adult fish would not directly affect competition for food and habitat.
+The amount of prey for resident fish in the blocked area would not change as a result of the passing of adult salmon because Pacific Chinook and sockeye cease feeding during their spawning migration.
+A temporary increase in competition for zooplankton would occur in localized portions of the blocked area where juveniles are released.
+Competition for zooplankton would dissipate as juveniles disperse from the release location.
+An increase in salmon carcasses in the blocked area would increase the abundance of marine-derived nutrients and a minor potential food increase for primary consumers that would begin to offset competition for zooplankton over the long term.
+Upon the release of salmon, the effects on competition between resident fish and introduced salmonids for food and habitat would be the same as described under the Research Studies section.
+Additionally, as described above, the release of more salmon in the blocked area would increase the presence of marine-derived nutrients that anadromous salmon provide, resulting in a beneficial impact on resident fish and their habitat.

+Predator-Prev Changes

-- 1 Additionally, as described above, the release of more salmon in the blocked area would increase the - 2 presence of marine-derived nutrients that anadromous salmon provide, resulting in a beneficial - 3 impact on resident fish and their habitat. - 4 Predator-Prey Changes - 5 Under the Proposed Action, the trapping and transport of fish would not directly affect predator- - 6 prey dynamics.
-Upon the release of salmon, the effects on predator-prey dynamics between resident - 7 fish and introduced salmonids would be the same as described under the Research Studies section. - 8 Predation of introduced juvenile salmon would vary greatly depending on the spatial and temporal - 9 overlap with potential predators, as described under the No Action Alternative. - Trap and transport activities under the Proposed Action could indirectly affect northern pike. - 11 Compared with the No Action Alternative, the risk of northern pike predation on introduced - salmonids and resident species would be expected to increase in main stem and reservoir habitats - based on Phase 1 studies.
-However, there would be pike suppression efforts to neutralize these - 14 impacts (USACE, Reclamation, Bonneville 2020).
+Under the Proposed Action, the trapping and transport of fish would not directly affect predator-prey dynamics.
+Upon the release of salmon, the effects on predator-prey dynamics between resident fish and introduced salmonids would be the same as described under the Research Studies section.
+Predation of introduced juvenile salmon would vary greatly depending on the spatial and temporal overlap with potential predators, as described under the No Action Alternative.

+Trap and transport activities under the Proposed Action could indirectly affect northern pike.
+Compared with the No Action Alternative, the risk of northern pike predation on introduced salmonids and resident species would be expected to increase in main stem and reservoir habitats based on Phase 1 studies.
+However, there would be concurrent pike suppression efforts to neutralize these impacts (USACE, Reclamation, Bonneville 2020).